amit-bhandari/AB-Music-Player/Privacy.md

 With the enablement of the phone permission, the software and not the developer has the power to

 - Read phone status and identity.
 This allows the appt to access the phone features of the device.
 This permission allows the app to determine the phone number and device IDs, whether a call is active and the remote number connected by a call.
+(This permission is primarly used to control music playback duing calls)

 When the storage permission is enabled, the software is able to